pistachiomatt/Solarized-for-Espresso-2/Readme.txt

 * Pops CSS ::pseudo selectors.
 * A strong focus on readability.

 Particular attention to CSS and JS.
-Working on HTML later.